-For low-income parents, no daycare often means no pay
+For low-income parents, no day care often means no pay

 “It was like, dang, I wish I didn’t have to use credit card debt, but what are you going to do?” said Rodriguez, who asked to be identified by her maiden name because she fears repercussions at work.
 “It’s very hard when you’re not getting a paycheck but still have to pay the bills.”

 Inequities in child-care disruptions are another example of how the pandemic recession has widened inequality nationwide.
-Lower-income, and often service sector workers, weathered higher job losses and more exposure to the virus in these jobs.
+Lower-income, and often service-sector, workers weathered higher job losses and more exposure to the virus in these jobs.
 They also experience the problems of soaring inflation more deeply, research shows.

-The disparities in how families deal with child-care disruptions underscores the lopsided safety net in the United States, said Betsey Stevenson, an economics professor at the University of Michigan and former Obama White House economic adviser.
-The country’s highest-paid workers are also the most likely to receive other protections like sick leave, vacation time and health insurance, she said.
+The disparities in how families deal with child-care disruptions underscore the lopsided safety net in the United States, said Betsey Stevenson, an economics professor at the University of Michigan and former Obama White House economic adviser.
+The country’s highest-paid workers are also the most likely to receive other protections such as sick leave, vacation time and health insurance, she said.
 And if they do need to borrow money, wealthier Americans typically get more favorable terms.

 “The issue isn’t just compensation,” Stevenson said.
 “It’s also that we provide more stability and resources for higher-income people.
 It’s much harder to smooth things out when you’re low-income and don’t have as much in savings or don’t have access to low-cost credit.
 Having to take any unpaid leave can impose real hardship.”

-In interviews with nearly two dozens parents across income spectra who either don’t get paid leave or have exhausted all of it, all said they have faced significant covid-related child-care disruptions since December.
-Many described going without pay for several weeks, and in some cases, having to quit altogether to care for their children.
+In interviews with nearly two dozen parents of varying incomes who either don’t get paid leave or have exhausted all of it, all said they have faced significant covid-related child-care disruptions since December.
+Many described going without pay for several weeks and, in some cases, having to quit altogether to care for their children.
 Others said they were putting off job searches or sticking to gig work because of child-care uncertainties.

-To make ends meet, parents working lower-income jobs said they were relying more on credit cards, taking on additional roommates or picking up extra jobs, like bartending or restaurant delivery on evenings and weekends.
+To make ends meet, parents working lower-income jobs said they were relying more on credit cards, taking on additional roommates or picking up extra jobs, such as bartending or restaurant delivery, on evenings and weekends.

-Watland, the mother in Rapid City, S.D., has begun selling her belongings — including a diamond necklace she got for high school graduation, laptop and PUMA jacket — on eBay to make ends meet.
+Watland, the mother in Rapid City, S.D., has begun selling her belongings — including a diamond necklace she got for high school graduation, a laptop and a Puma jacket — on eBay.
 Neither Watland nor her fiance, who works in food service, receives paid leave, which means there’s no money coming in when they’re not working.
-Two weeks ago, her entire household tested positive for covid on the same day they found out their water and gas would be shut off for nonpayment.
+Two weeks ago, her entire household tested positive for the coronavirus on the same day they found out their water and gas would be shut off for nonpayment.

 “Sometimes I have to ask my parents for help, but they’re pretty broke, too,” the 24-year-old said.